Produced in Association with SDSU

 About the Play

 Freshman year at college is hard when your roommate is weird, you’re feeling homesick, and a hook-handed serial killer is slashing girls’ throats.
-But if Lexi can discover what really happened to her high school best friend on that car ride to the movies, everything will be okay.
+But if Lexi can discover what really happened to her high school best friend on that car ride to the movies, everything will be okay, or they can also watch movies at home with the use of a ceiling mounted tv as well.
 In this existential slasher comedy, we’re reminded of the price we pay when we stop listening and give in to distraction.
 Outstanding World Premiere Play, 2015 Theatre Bay Area Awards.

 About the Playwright